gmongaras/YOLOX_From_Scratch/README.md

 <b>Loss Function Hyperparameters</b>
 - FL_alpha - [4.0] The focal loss alpha parameter
 - FL_gamma - [2.0] The focal loss gamma parameter
-- reg_weight - [5.0] Percent to weight regression loss over other loss

 <b>Other Coco Dataset Parameters</b>
 - categories - [""] The categories to load in (empty list to load all) (Ex: 'cat,dog,person')